weblearn22/ERPscanr/notebooks/README.md

 ### 04-CountsCognitive

-This notebook explores and analyses the cognitive term co-occurrence data.
+This notebook explores and analyses the cognitive-related term co-occurrence data.

-### 05-CountsDisease
+### 05-CountsDisorders

-This notebook explores and analyses the disease term co-occurrence data.
+This notebook explores and analyses the disorder-related term co-occurrence data.

 ### 06-CountsERPs